Sebastien-Le/SensoryDataScience/chapters/chapter1.md

 To do so, apply the demo() function to the instance <i>graphics</i>.
 </codeblock>

-A function (with some rare exceptions) need some inputs to produce some outputs.
-What you need now, is a list of functions that are really important, and some insights about how to use functions.
-These insights can be found easily once you know the name of the function you want to use, which is often the case.
-To have access to the help page of a function, write in the console the name of the function preceded by a question mark, as follows:
+A function (with some rare exceptions) needs some inputs to produce some outputs.
+What you need now is a list of functions that are really important, and some insight into how to use functions.
+These hints are easy to find if you know the name of the function you want to use, which is often the case.
+To access the help page for a function, type the name of the function in the console, preceded by a question mark, as follows:

 ```{r}
 ?read.csv
 ```
-The structure of the help page in the R documentation is roughly the same from one function to the other.
-It begins by a description of the function, then it shows how it can be used, then it describes the arguments of the function, in other words the input you have to provide to run the function (some/most of the arguments are optional as there is often a default value for each argument).
-Finally, it presents the outputs calculated or plotted by the function and it provides examples that you can copy and paste directly in your R console, without even having any data sets.
+The structure of the help page in the R documentation is roughly the same from function to function.
+It starts with a description of the function, then it shows how to use it, then it describes the arguments of the function, in other words the input you need to provide to run the function (some/most of the arguments are optional, as there is often a default value for each argument).
+Finally, it presents the outputs calculated or plotted by the function, and provides examples that you can copy and paste directly into your R console without having any data sets.

 <center><img src="https://latex.codecogs.com/svg.image?\noindent\makebox[\linewidth]{\rule{\textwidth}{0.4pt}}"/></center>
 <br>

-Let's first import our dataset in R and have a look at it.
-To do so, we will use the `read.csv()` function, dedicated to *csv* files.
-We will also use a very important sign that will allow you to assign results provided by an R function to an R object: `<-`.
-Indeed, importing data means reading data from a source, then storing what has been read in an R object.
+First, let's import our dataset into R and have a look at it.
+We will use the `read.csv()` function, which is dedicated to *csv* files.
+We will also use a very important character that allows you to assign the results returned by an R function to an R object: `<-`.
+In fact, importing data means reading data from a source and then storing what has been read in an R object.

 <codeblock id="01_01">
 </codeblock>